ram97-boop/Representative-Sequence/README.md

 # Representative-Sequence

 ### SimSpliceEvol/
 Contains the source code of the SimSpliceEvol program at the time of this project.
+Taken from https://github.com/UdeS-CoBIUS/SimSpliceEvol.

 ### SimSpliceEvol_modified/
 Contains the modifications to the original source code of SimSpliceEvol.
 The modifications is for making the program produce five alternative sequences per gene in a simulation.